civicrm/org.civicrm.api4/readme.md

 Architecture
 ------------

-The API uses some magic to extend generic PHP OOP approaches and provide easy to use naming, autoloading and self-documentation.
+The API use embedded magic functions to extend generic PHP OOP approaches and provide easy to use naming, autoloading and self-documentation.
-In order for the magic to work coders extending the API need to use consistent paths, class names and class name-spacing.
+In order for the magic to work, coders extending the API need to use consistent paths, class names and class name-spacing.

-API V4 entities have both general and specific single class actions.
+API V4 **entities** have both general and specific single class actions.
 Specific single-class action class are named `\Civi\API\V4\Entity\[$entity]\[ucfirst($action)]` and generic actions `\Civi\API\V4\Action\[ucfirst($action)]`.
 Although called as static entity class methods, each action is implemented as its own class courtesy of some magic in